shrinehub-keeper/mobius-dino/README.md

 ## Btw

-You can just run this by cloning the repo, hosting a web server (with either `python3 -m http.server 8000` or `npx serve .` and go to `http://localhost:8000`.
+You can just run this by cloning the repo, hosting a web server (with either `python3 -m http.server 8000` or `npx serve .`) and go to `http://localhost:8000` in your browser.